 William Amos – By the Census of 1861, another widower, William Amos, had moved in.He was aged 33 and born in Bristol.
 William was a bootmaker employing three men, one of whom, William Garland, was lodging with William.
 William had five children: William Newton Treleven aged 13 and Clara aged 10, both born in Winterbourne, Lydia aged 7 born in Alveston, Henry G aged 3 and James H aged 2, both born in Thornbury.
 William’s wife Anna Maria died in October 1859 aged 30 years.
 William Amos appeared in 1868 as still trading in Colwell Street Road (Gloucester Road) although he seemed to have had major changes to his life in the 60s.
 By 1871, he had re-married, this time to Betsy Frost from Somerset, they had yet another child, a daughter, Clara Anna and moved to Hackney in London where William became a missionary at the Wood Street Mission House.
 In 1875, when William Newton Trevelen Amos married, he gave his address as Bedminster, Bristol.
 It was nice to see that after all this time away from Thornbury he still married a local girl, Eliza Wathen, the daughter of William Wathen, a brewer.

 In the 1861 Census Henry aged 14 had started work as an errand boy.
 In 1871 Henry was living with his wife, Emma, aged 22 and children, Emily aged 3, Alice Maria aged 2 and Ernest Henry aged 1 month.
-All the family were born in Thornbury, but Henry and Emma Ball had their marriage registered in Bristol in 1867.
+All the family were born in Thornbury, but Henry Williams and Emma Ball were married in Bristol on 14th January 1867.
 Emma (shown in the photo on the right) was baptised in 1848 as Charlotte Emma Ball, the daughter of Daniel Ball, a labourer and his wife, Eleanor.
-There were 2 lodgers living in the house with the Williams in 1871.
+There were two lodgers living in the house with the Williams in 1871.
 They were Thomas Nelmes, another cordwainer aged 23 from Thornbury and Fanny Salmon, a widowed sick nurse aged 57 from Evercreech in Somerset.

 In 1876 the Rate Book shows that another tenant, John Vizard, had moved in so we assume that it was around this time that, Henry Williams moved to Pullins Green, Oldbury on Severn where he was living in the 1881 Census.
 Here he was employing James Buck, aged 17 as an apprentice in his cordwaining business.
 Henry’s family had grown considerably: he and Emma had added five more children: Sarah A. aged 8, Florence M. aged 6, Eleanor aged 4, Frederick aged 2 and Francis J. aged 10 months.
 There was no sign of Alice Maria in the household.

 The newspaper article shown on the left was printed in the Bristol Mercury on 8th September 1888.
 By 1891 Henry and his wife, now using her first name, Charlotte, were running the post office and a boot and shoemaking business.
 They had a son, Edwin Percy aged 5.By 1901, Henry was continuing the post office, but had become a farmer instead of shoemaking.
+The census of 1911 shows that Henry was still a farmer and Postmaster in Oldbury on Severn.
 Charlotte died in 1922, Henry in 1930.
 Both are buried at Oldbury.

 John Vizard – the Rate Book of 1876 shows that the tenant is John Vizard but at this time we do not know more about him.
 However it is likely that this is the John who had moved to 2 Bath Road by 1880.
 Read more about John Vizard of 2 Bath Road.